ksagarr/SeleniumFramework/README.md

 ## Optimizations
-It is increase readability code and easy to modify or maintenance.
+It increases readability of code and is easy to modify or maintain.
-It is very helpful for regrassion and intigration testing.
+It is very helpful for regression and intigration testing.
 It is very helpful for sanity and smoke testing.